 - Policy Addenda and Additions

-The following policies are meant to either supplement or replace on a temporary basis the rules and regulations found in the Housing & Dining Agreement or the Community Living Standards listed below.
-Violations of the Student Code of Conduct, Community Living Standards, quarantine & isolation expectations, and other rules and regulations could result in the revocation of your approval to live on campus and the termination of your housing agreement.
+The following policies are meant to either supplement or replace on a temporary basis the rules and regulations found in the Housing & Dining Agreement and the Community Living Standards listed below.

 The following language is supplemental to the Emergency Response policy in the Community Living Standards:

-- The Department of Residence Life reserves the right to contact the emergency contact of residents who test positive for COVID-19.
+- Residence Life reserves the right to contact the emergency contact of residents who test positive for COVID-19.

 The following language is considered to be part of the Community Living Standards until further notice: